jasveer30/food-organics/content/_index.md

       not just the nutritional information.

-      ## **Eating as an environmental choice**
+      **Eating as an environmental choice**

-      ## Also newly introduced into the Guide is the potential impact our food
-      choices have on the environment, emissions and our food supply.
+      Also newly introduced into the Guide is the potential impact our food choices have on the environment, emissions and our food supply.

-      ## This environmental consciousness mirrors a growing mindset in Canada
-      that goes beyond the “reduce, reuse and recycle” mantra of the 90s.
+      This environmental consciousness mirrors a growing mindset in Canada that goes beyond the “reduce, reuse and recycle” mantra of the 90s.
 Being green is no longer just about what we put in the bin, but what we put in our bodies, with more people viewing their choices as directly linked to the wellness of their communities and the planet as a whole.
 Plant-based diets are being popularized as environmental choices, not just personal ones.

-      ## What does this mean for brands?
-As Canadians internalize (literally)
-      the green movement, our Truth About Canadians Study shows that many are looking to brands to give back to the environment meaningfully.
-This means going green beyond marketing and packaging and making real change.
-In the fashion industry, for example, initiatives like the ‘CEO Agenda’ are prompting the implementation of sustainable practices, while fast-fashion brands like H&M are offering in-store drop-off locations to minimize clothing waste.

-      ##

-      ##
+      ## ****

       ##